HydroModPy/HydroModPy/hydromodpy/solver/utils/mesh/gmsh_grid/cases/reference_2d_geology_conformal/README.md

 - `qa_checks` (coverage gap/tolerance and quick conformity booleans)
 - `constraints_mode` (`geology_only`, `rivers_only`, `geology_rivers`)

+Architecture diagrams for the launcher/runtime/domain/river/zone pipeline are documented in `docs/readthedocs/source/architecture/mesh/catchment-conformal-meshing-diagrams.rst`.

 ## Constraints modes

 The runner requires one explicit mode: